 Hi!
 And thank you so much for taking the time to read a little bit about me.

 I live near St. Ives, Cambridgeshire with my four gorgeous children who I am immensely proud of.

 My journey to becoming a doula really started when I was a little girl.
 I had a natural fascination with babies and motherhood right from the start.
 As soon as I knew a brand new baby had entered our family or social circle, I was desperate to get round there and offer my assistance.
 I had a natural ability to calm babies even as a child . . . my own mother will tell you what a blessing I was when my youngest brother was born 8 years after me.

-My first child was born in 2008 and the last in 2016 and I suppose it’s my own transition to motherhood that has inspired me to want to support others with theirs . . . though I always loved a birth story even before my own!
+My first child was born in 2008 and the last in 2016 and I suppose it’s my own transition to motherhood that inspired me to want to support others with theirs . . . though I always loved a birth story even before my own!
 Before and after becoming a mother, I have been there for many friends as they navigate the maze of information that is pregnancy, childbirth and early parenthood.
 It’s kind of my trade mark that when anyone I know has a baby, I magically appear in the evening for a few days after the birth to drop off a home cooked dinner for the whole family.

 In 2017 I was so very fortunate to attend the Developing Doulas course.
 What an experience!
 It was here that I first learned the immense value of a non judgemental ear, what a gift it is to be truly listened to and how to give that gift to others and be blessed by their stories.
-I am so grateful to my doula sisters and know they will be invaluable to me on my journey.
+I am so grateful to my doula sisters who have been invaluable to me on my journey.
 We were also taught about how to signpost new parents to the information they need in order to be able to make informed decisions, how to provide comfort measures during labour and teach these methods to birth partners, how to ‘mother the mother’ and were given a working knowledge of infant feeding, baby wearing and baby care.
 This knowledge has grown with me over my years of practising as a doula and I believe I have stayed true to the ethos of my course – I am constantly developing.

 I am passionate about breastfeeding support and love helping new mothers that want to breastfeed, achieve their dream.
-I’m currently training to be a breastfeeding counsellor with ABM and I volunteer at my local breastfeeding support group.
+I am a trained Breastfeeding Counsellor with ABM and I volunteer at my local breastfeeding support group.